Sriracha-UI/sriracha/README.md

 Style props need to be given a value and the associated

 These are the props you will probably use most often.
-I'll break them down into catagories.
+I'll break them down into categories.

 #### Flex-box